cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | Usage: the family will be living under canvas.
 | Definition: with sails spread [扬帆远航]
 |
-| thumb through / leaf through
-| Definition: to look through a book, maganize, or newspaper without reading it carefully
-| Usage: I have only thumbed through the book, but it looks very interesting.
-| Usage: I leafed through a magazine while waiting to see my doctor.
-|
 | unprejudiced
 | Definition: (adjective) Free from undue bias or preconceived opinions.
 | Synonyms: impartial